-At the food processing equipment group, the company enters into long-term sales contracts for certain products.
-Revenue under these long-term sales contracts is recognized using the percentage of completion method prescribed by Statement of Position No. 81-1 due to the length of time to fully manufacture and assemble the equipment.
+At the Food Processing Equipment Group, the company enters into long-term sales contracts for certain products.
+Revenue under these long-term sales contracts is recognized using the percentage of completion method prescribed by American Institute of Certified Public Accountants Statement of Position No. 81-1 due to the length of time to fully manufacture and assemble the equipment.
 The company measures revenue recognized based on the ratio of actual labor hours incurred in relation to the total estimated labor hours to be incurred related to the contract.
 Because estimated labor hours to complete a project are based upon forecasts using the best available information, the actual hours may differ from original estimates.
 The percentage of completion method of accounting for these contracts most accurately reflects the status of these uncompleted contracts in the company's financial statements and most accurately measures the matching of revenues with expenses.
 At the time a loss on a contract becomes known, the amount of the estimated loss is recognized in the consolidated financial statements.